This post may contain affiliate links.

 We have to do all the ordinary stuff too, cooking, cleaning, shopping.
 I think it’s good for them to watch, learn and help out.

 Gardening has been a great way to introduce them to plant and soil biology.

-This is what a trip to the supermarket usually looks like:
+This is what a trip to the supermarket usually looks like.

-We have hobbies, too, but you’re more likely to find my kids kayaking, tightrope walking or practicing archery.
+We have hobbies, too, but you’re more likely to find my kids kayaking, tightrope walking or practising archery.

 It’s All Going On Behind The Scenes In A Homeschool Day

-I’m always thinking about what needs to be learnt, I’ve read curriculums, learning plans and learning progressions.
+I’m always thinking about what needs to be learned.
+I’ve read curriculums, learning plans and learning progressions.
 I grab those cards and get the kids playing as soon as I can.

 I know what needs to go into their heads, so I find ways of introducing it, just through chatting, a DVD, some online resource or looking, experimenting and exploring.

 So sometimes a homeschool day looks like this

-But I haven’t stood at a desk with a white board explaining cell or molecular structure, we’ve just talked about and explored those subjects over weeks and months, informally, the subjects crop up in the activities the boys do.
+But I haven’t stood at a desk with a whiteboard explaining cell or molecular structure, we’ve just talked about and explored those subjects over weeks and months, informally, the subjects crop up in the activities the boys do.
 They’ve played online games involving these subjects, completed the odd interactive activity, they know most of it already, I’m just giving them a chance to reinforce that learning and create evidence on paper to keep the authorities happy.